JamieTaylor94/mentoring-solid-interface-segregation-principle/README.md

 - void TurnLeft();
 - void TurnRight();
 - int Capacity(); (there should be room for a pilot and co-pilot)

+Hint: The army do not care about serving food or drink.

 ## Evidence for the matrix